School district raising money to help those affected by the wildfires in Australia

 Nearly every student in Holcomb is doing what they can to help people across the world.

-“I come from an ag background with my family, so it’s hitting home, a lot of heart strings.
-So this is a good way for us to do what we can from you know a few thousand miles away,” Holcomb High School teacher Rance Schreibvogel.
+“I come from an ag background with my family, so it’s hitting home, a lot of heartstrings.
+So this is a good way for us to do what we can from you know a few thousand miles away,” said Holcomb High School teacher Rance Schreibvogel.

-The elementary School, raising more than 600 dollars in four days, plans to send its money to Wildlife Warriors.
+The elementary school, raising more than $600 in four days, plans to send its money to Wildlife Warriors.
 The high school hopes to donate its funds to firefighters.

 You can help the students raise money for Australia by calling the Holcomb School District.